What is an Apprenticeship?

 - get paid holidays

-During your apprenticeship, you’ll typically spend most of the week at work learning practical skills, and attend college one day a week to learn the theory side of your job.
+During your apprenticeship, you’ll spend most of the week (usually four days) at work learning practical skills, and attend college one day a week to learn the theory side of your job.
 You’ll also gain other transferable workplace skills such as maths, English, ICT and communication.
 We will support both you and your employer throughout your training, which usually lasts between one and two years.